jbellue/cv/README.md

 That file is only empty on that repo.
 On my machine, it is fully populated, with phone number, address, etc.
 I didn't really feel like it was a great idea to advertise these online, so I took them out.
+It has been removed from git using `git update-index --skip-worktree contact.tex` and `git update-index --assume-unchanged contact.tex`.

 ### Updates